markround/nkp-cluster-cleaner/README.md

   list-clusters    List CAPI clusters that match deletion criteria.
 ```

+You must pass in a valid `kubeconfig` context to the management cluster.
+This can be done by e.g. setting the `KUBECONFIG` environment variable or using the `--kubeconfig` parameter to commands.

 ### list-clusters
 `list-clusters` - Show a list of clusters that would be deleted.
 Optional `--namespace` can be passed in to limit the scan to a particular namespace (e.g. a specific Kommander workspace):